 During aerobic exercise, you regularly pass broad muscles in your back, legs and hips.
 You’ll quickly get the body’s response.

 You can breathe more easily and deeper.
 It maximizes oxygen content in the blood.
 The heart can pump more quickly, increase blood supply to your muscles and return to your lungs.

 The small blood vessels (capillaries) will expand to deliver more oxygen to the muscles and will contain waste products such as carbon dioxide and lactic acid.

 The body also produces endorphins, natural pain relievers, which induce an increased sense of wellness.

 What aerobic exercise does for your well-being –

 Aerobic activity is good for you regardless of age, weight or athletic ability.
 Aerobic exercise does have many health benefits, regardless of age.
 When the body adapts to routine aerobic exercise you can get stronger and fitter.

-Consider the following ways you can feel better by physical activity and enjoy life to the fullest.
+Consider the following ways and you can feel better by physical activity and enjoy life to the fullest.